Creation of the Endowment - An Unprecedented Initiative

 for support.

-The Windham Endowment worked to establish relationships with Community
+The Windham Endowment worked to establish relationships with community

-Partners so that the Endowment could be a resource for the many
+partners so that the Endowment could be a resource for the many

 non-profit groups already doing good works in town.